scottkleinman/nepal2017/installing_wordpress.md

 # Installing Wordpress Locally

 The basic instructions for installing Wordpress are [here](https://codex.wordpress.org/Installing_WordPress).
 This web page is a little complicated because they provide instructions for installing in different environments.
 The instructions below provide a streamlined account of how you would install Wordpress locally with XAMPP.
 Local installations are good for developing your blog.
 When you are ready to install in a hosted environment, the internet service provider will likely have a more streamlined method.
 However, understanding how to install Wordpress locally will help you with whatever procedures they have in place.
+See also [Why not just use Wordpress.com?]() at the end of this document.

 ## Start by getting all the software in place